kidozen/kido-js-sharefile/readme.md

 with the files stored in ShareFile, download it, associate it to something else and even send emails with download links.

-- User can use the default credentials configured in the KidoZen Application Center.
 - User can log in with his own ShareFile credentials.
 - The home screen displays a list files and folders for that account.
 - Folders can be navigated by tapping on the folder rows.